 1. Serverless computing

-There’s no denying that serverless computing is on the rise.
-More and more custom software development companies are turning to this cloud-based architecture to build and deploy applications.
+There’s no getting away from it: serverless computing is here, and it’s on the rise.
+More often, custom software development companies are embracing this cloud-based architecture to build and deploy applications.
 And it’s easy to see why.
-Serverless computing can help you save time and money, scale your operations more easily, and focus on your core business.
+Serverless computing can help you save time and money and scale your operations more easily so that you can focus on your core business.

-This technology has a number of advantages for custom software development company.
-First, it’s much faster and easier to set up a serverless environment than a traditional one.
-This means you can get your applications up and running quickly, without having to invest in hardware or infrastructure.
-Second, serverless computing is highly scalable.
-You can automatically provision additional resources as needed, without having to go through a lengthy approval process.
-Finally, serverless computing frees you from having to worry about routine maintenance tasks such as patching and backups.
+It offers a number of advantages to custom software development companies.
+First, it is much easier and faster to set up a serverless environment than a traditional one.
+This allows you to get your applications up and running without investment in hardware or infrastructure.

 2. Artificial intelligence and machine learning

-ML and AI are also being used to help predict problems before they happen.
-This is done by analyzing data and looking for patterns that could indicate a potential issue.
-By doing this, you can fix problems before they cause downtime or negatively impact your users.
+ML and AI also help predict problems before they occur.
+In this case, this could be done through data analysis, looking out for patterns that could denote a potential problem.
+This way, one can resolve the problems before they lead to downtime or affect your users adversely.

-In short, ML and AI are the future of DevOps because they help to automate tasks, improve efficiency, and predict problems before they happen.
-If you want your organization to stay ahead of the curve, you need to start incorporating these technologies into your DevOps workflow.
+In short, ML and AI are the future of DevOps since they automate tasks, streamline processes, and help predict problems before they happen.
+If you want to stay ahead of the curve, these technologies are what need to start becoming a part of your DevOps workflow.

 3. Cloud-native technology

-In a cloud-native environment, however, the software is deployed in virtual containers that are spread across different physical servers.
-This approach offers several advantages, including increased scalability and flexibility, reduced costs, and improved security.
-As more organizations move to the cloud, it’s likely that cloud-native technology will become the norm for DevOps.
+In the cloud-native environment, though, the software is distributed across virtual containers sitting on different physical servers.
+These include advantages such as increased scalability and flexibility, cost reductions, and improved security.
+As more organizations move towards the cloud, their concepts may make cloud-native technology the standard for DevOps.

-Netflix is a big proponent of cloud-native applications.
-The company has built its entire business on the cloud, and it has developed a number of open-source tools to help other organizations do the same.
-One of these tools is Spinnaker, a continuous delivery platform that allows you to release software quickly and safely.
+Netflix is one of the largest promoters of cloud-native applications.
+The company has built its entire business on the cloud and, in the process, developed a number of open-source tools to help other organizations do the same.
+One of those tools is called Spinnaker – a continuous delivery platform for releasing software quickly and safely.

 4. Microservices architecture

-Microservices architecture is rapidly becoming the standard for DevOps.
-Here’s why: with microservices, code changes are isolated to individual components, making them much easier to manage.
-This means that code updates can be released more frequently and with less risk.
+Microservices architecture is increasingly becoming the norm in DevOps.
+Quite understandably so, since code changes are confined to the component level and are thus much easier to handle.
+What this means also is that code updates can now be more frequent with reduced risks.

-In addition, microservices architectures are highly scalable, making them ideal for applications that need to handle large volumes of traffic.
-Finally, microservices allow for a greater degree of flexibility in terms of how DevOps teams are organized.
-With all of these advantages, it’s no wonder that microservices are the future of DevOps.
+Also, the microservices are highly scalable, reaching an ideal concept for applications that deal with a high volume of traffic.
+Finally, microservices can sustain a greater degree of flexibility in terms of how the DevOps teams are organized.
+With all these advantages, no doubt it is that microservices are going to be the future of DevOps.

 5. Rise of DevSecOps

-A recent example of a company that has adopted DevSecOps is Facebook.
-Facebook has implemented a number of security measures into its software development process.
-As a result, the company has been able to reduce the number of security vulnerabilities.
+A recent example of companies making use of DevSecOps includes Facebook.
+Facebook has implanted a number of its security features within the software development process.
+This, in return, has reduced the number of security vulnerabilities for the company.

 6. IoT and edge computing

 IoT and edge computing are two of the most important trends in DevOps.
-IoT devices generate large amounts of data that need to be processed quickly, making edge computing an essential part of any IoT solution.
-Moreover, IoT is driving the need for automation in DevOps, as organizations attempt to manage the increased complexity of their environments.
+IoT devices generate a lot of data that needs processing as quickly as possible, which in turn makes edge computing indispensable for any IoT solution.
+Additionally, IoT is driving automation in DevOps since organizations attempt to manage the rising complexity of their environments.

 Wrapping up